 At some point you need to stop asking whether you’re prepared for GDPR compliance, and start showing how you’re ready for the biggest change to the internet in a generation.

 Commonly referred to by its acronym, GDPR is the European Union’s General Data Protection Regulation.
 It becomes effective on May 25, 2018.
 We’ve produced quite a bit of information about the new regulation, including podcasts, blog posts, eBooks and webinars.
-Watch our on-demand webinar on GDPR compliance and marketing below.
-If you watch the video, be sure to stick around for the Q&A. There were a ton of great questions from marketers from around the world.

 In a nutshell, GDPR: